 Natural Stone Flooring with Slab Heating

 Natural Stone Flooring such as marble, granite and terrazzo are really good conductors of heat energy.
-Remember the heat that radiates from large stones at a beach on a hot summers evening?
-This is an example of radiant heat being released slowly over a long period of time even though the sun has long set.
+Remember the heat that radiates from large stones at a beach on a hot summer evening?
+This is an example of radiant heat being released slowly over a long period even though the sun has long set.
 This is exactly what hydronic slab heating replicates and why we recommend natural stone flooring with hydronic heating.

 Engineered Board with Slab Heating

 Engineered Timber board is ideal for slab heating.
 Similar to laminate flooring the manufacturing process gives engineered board a stable and strong base that won’t react to the heating.
-The top wear / dress layer is available in a wide range of finishes to match any natural timber or bamboo.
+The top dress layer is available in a wide range of finishes to match any natural timber or bamboo.

 Laminate Flooring with Slab Heating

 Laminate Flooring is manufactured by laminating layers of wood together in opposite directions.
-The laminate process gives it far more strength and stability that the same thickness of a natural hardwood and is why we recommend it as a suitable floor covering for hydronic floor heating.
+The laminate process gives it far more strength and stability than the same thickness of natural hardwood and is why we recommend it as a suitable floor covering for hydronic floor heating.
 We highly recommend that you check that the manufacturer will warranty a laminate with a heated floor and if special installation requirements are needed.

 Carpet Flooring with Slab Heating

 Carpet is a suitable floor covering for slab heating as long as the carpet underlay is suitable for heated slabs.
-Also be aware that it doesn’t conduct heat energy so it won’t feel warm to the touch.
+Also, be aware that it doesn’t conduct heat energy so it won’t feel warm to the touch.
 The radiant heat will still warm your room as it will travel through the underlay and carpet.
-So carpet is suitable but these two things need to be taken into consideration.
+So the carpet is suitable but these two things need to be taken into consideration.